pbatard/nvBrightness/README.md

 I didn't spend 2 weeks reverse engineering your proprietary DLLs to be slapped with some kind of NDA bullshit.
 I did **not** sign any NDA with you, did not somehow happen to gain access to any of your NDA documentation, and **nobody** provided me any info or hints about your undocumented APIs.
-This is good all fashion disassembling (with Ghidra), debugging (with x64Dbg) and lengthy trial and error...
+This is good old-fashioned disassembling (with Ghidra), debugging (with x64Dbg) and lengthy trial and error...

 Oh, and I am a EU resident, where we have laws that prevent overreaching EULA terms, like